 Infants are particularly poor at regulating their own temperatures.
 In general for cool weather, dress a baby in one more layer of clothing than you are comfortable wearing.
 Another good way to keep a newborn from losing too much heat is to keep the hat on for a couple of weeks.
 It’s not an old wives tale; people do lose a fair amount of heat through their heads.

 However, beware of over-swaddling.
 Over-heating has been suggested as a factor in death from SIDS (Sudden Infant Death Syndrome).
-For more risk factors of SIDS please visit our post about SIDS.
 If your partner insists on keeping the house the temperature of a sauna and you are sweltering all year, then dress your baby in a simple onesie.
 Just as infants have difficulty regulating body temperature in the cold, they also have difficulty regulating their temperature in heat.
 In general, if you feel cold, your baby will feel colder.
 If you are warm, your baby will feel warmer than you do.
+There is an official indoor temperature recommendation for daycare centers: in cold weather, keep indoor temperatures to 68-75F.

 Sleep always seems to bring out red cheeks and sweaty heads in toddlers.
 Are they too hot or cold?
 As you peek in on them after tucking them to bed, feel their hands and cheeks.
 Warm (but not flushed) cheeks mean they will be comfortable even if their hands are a bit cool.

-Sorry, for the older kids, you can’t use the rational, “Dress warmly or you will catch a cold.”
+Sorry, you can’t use the rational, “Dress warmly or you will catch a cold.”
 Cold temperatures do not cause colds.
 Germs cause colds.
 However, there is one study on mice that suggests cooler noses allow the rhinovirus (a common cold germ) to grown more easily.
 Also, there is a phenomenon called nonallergic rhinitis which manifests itself as a drippy nose which can be set off by cold air.
 Likewise, inhaling cold air can set off coughing in kids with asthma.
-For more about the health benefits and hazards of cold weather for both kids and adults, please this article from Harvard Health Publications.
+For more about the health benefits and hazards of cold weather for both kids and adults, check out this article from Harvard Health Publications.

 Naline Lai, MD with Julie Kardos, MD